PanPeryskop/Bogomotion-2.0-API/README.md

 This project is an API for the [BogoMotion2](https://github.com/azizko1337/bogomotion2).
 It provides various functionalities including image quality checking, emotion detection from images and audio, auto labeling, noise detection, and chat api based on llama2.

+**This project won 2nd place in the 2nd edition of the HackEmotion 24h hackathon organized by the University of Silesia.**

 ## Modules

 ### 1. Image Quality Checker